May 25-29

 specifically for Ph.D. candidates, Masters students, and new faculty?

-The stream will also appeal to supervisors, advisors, early career researchers and others interested in the conduct of research in educational technology fields.
-This stream has several activities designed to give you a rich and meaningful experience in the conference.
+The SIG will also appeal to supervisors, advisors, early career researchers and others interested in the conduct of research in educational technology fields.
+We are looking forward to seeing you in the several activities designed to give you a rich and meaningful experience at the conference.

-• Student Posters let you present in a dynamic, casual environment with less pressure of a paper submission and all the same exposure, plus publication and possibly nomination for Student Poster Award!
+• ES Posters let you present in a dynamic, casual environment with less pressure of a paper submission and all the same exposure, plus publication and possibly nomination for Emerging Scholar Poster Award!

-• Select student paper submissions will be awarded for Outstanding Student Paper Awards.
+• Select ES paper submissions will be awarded for Outstanding Emerging Scholar Paper Awards.

 Invited Panel: AI and Instructional Design: Competitor or Collaborators?